I love the creative aspects of journaling.

 One of the best ways to use a junk journal is as a simple diary.
 Use it to record your thoughts, feelings, and desires.

-The best thing about turning a junk journal into a diary is to create a book that is 100% and unapologetically you.
+The best thing about turning a junk journal into a diary is that you get to create a book that is 100% and unapologetically you.

 How Do I Make a Junk Journal?